tbosch/sencha-touch-angular-adapter/README.md

 - Enabled/Disabled-Handling: This would be just a directive like `st:enabled` that calls Ext.Component.setEnabled().
 - Validation Markers: ng:validate does not work here...
 In angular 0.9.19 this is tricky to use, in angular 0.10 this should be easier...
-- Radiogroups: Does not yet return the correct value in databinding.
 - Selectfields: Does not work yet.
 This would be a subtag like `<st:option key="asdf" value="asdf">` that can be used with `ng:repeat`.
 - list and grouped-list do not yet support automatically marking pressed items and the indexbar at the right.